limaon/anki-nvim-editor.nvim/CONTRIBUTING.md

-# Contributing to anki-nvim-editor
+# Contributing to anki-editor.nvim

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/anki-nvim-editor.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/anki-editor.nvim.git`
 3. Create a feature branch: `git checkout -b feature/your-feature`
 4. Make your changes
 5. Test your changes locally